 Are your breakouts trying to tell you something?

-If you’ve heard of facial mapping, you’ll be familiar with the idea that what’s happening on our face can be an indicator what’s going on inside our bodies.
+If you’ve heard of facial mapping, you’ll be familiar with the idea that what’s happening on our face can be an indicator of what’s going on inside our bodies.

 The forehead is often said to indicate a stressed bladder or digestive system – but what if breakouts are just appearing around the temples (the area between the hairline and eyes)?